OllieJones/fast-woo-order-lookup/README.md

 ## Upgrade Notice

-This version supports WooCommerce 9.9.0.
+This version supports WooCommerce 9.9.5.
 And, it adds diagnostic information to the Info tab of your Site Health page.
 Including that information when you repoert a problem will help the author correct the problem.

 ## Changelog

+= 1.1.9 = July 3, 2025 =

+Less aggressive logging, WooCommerce 9.9.5.

 = 1.1.8 = May 22, 2025 =